bost-ty/bost-ty/README.md

 Hi, I'm Will.

 I'm a *Creative Technology Developer*.
-I use design and engineering to solve people's problems.
+I use communication, design, and engineering to solve people's problems.

-I like to talk to users, design playful experiences, do a bit of writing, and leave things better than I found them.
+I like to talk to users, do a bit of writing, and leave things better than I found them.

 I have a background in creativity & collaboration and a life-long passion for technology.
-I built my first website in 2003.
+I built my first website in elementary school.
 I built [this website](https://bostwick.dev) in 2025.

 ## Projects